ccg-v/ft_transcendence/docs/03_APIS:_REST_and_WEBSOCKETS.md

 - The _Chat_ and _Game_ services expose WebSocket servers (still in Node.js, possibly using libraries like ws, socket.io, or Fastify’s WS plugin).

 **But all of them are still built with Node.js — they just expose different types of endpoints.**

+[^1]: CRUD stands for:
+  - Create – Add new data
+  - Read – Retrieve data
+  - Update – Modify existing data
+  - Delete – Remove data
+  It's the basic set of operations for managing data in a database or through an API.